Glass of green juice on a table with grass in the background

 What About Protein?

 A common misconception is that all greens, grasses, and algae are good sources of protein.
-While spirulina and chlorella offer some protein, most grasses do not contain complete proteins (those with all nine essential amino acids).
+While spirulina and chlorella offer minimal amounts of protein, grasses do not contain complete proteins (those with all nine essential amino acids).
 This is true of many plant-based sources such as lentils, nuts, and seeds.
 However, by eating a variety of foods throughout the day, your body can combine amino acids from different sources to meet your protein needs.
 Supplements can help—but whole foods should remain the foundation.

 Greens, Grasses & Algae: What’s the Difference?